-The Secretary, or delegation by the Secretary, shall keep and maintain a register of members in which shall be entered the class of membership, full name, address and other relevant details regarding each member.
+The Secretary, or delegation by the Secretary, shall keep and maintain a Register of Members in which shall be entered the class of membership, full name, address and other relevant details regarding each member.

 Patrons may be appointed by the members in the general meeting.
-Persons so appointed shall thereupon be deemed to be Honorary members of AAIR for the twelve months next ensuing, or such other period as the members in general meeting may decide.
+Persons so appointed shall thereupon be deemed to be Honorary members of AAIR for the twelve months next ensuing, or such other period as the members in a general meeting may decide.